passos555/Trucks.MinimalApi/README.md

 ## Testing

-Simply run `dotnet test` the base directory
+Simply run `dotnet test` in the base directory